bitpaint/Gource-Tools/README.md

 *   `RepositoryController.js`: Contains the logic for handling repository-related HTTP requests, interacting with `RepositoryService` and `Database`.
 *   `ProjectController.js`: Logic for handling project-related HTTP requests, using `ProjectService`.
 *   `ConfigController.js`: Logic for handling Gource configuration profile requests, using `GourceConfigService`.
 *   `RenderController.js`: Logic for handling render requests (start, status), using `RenderService` and `FFmpegService`.
+Updated to use a consistent export path configuration.
 *   `SettingsController.js`: Logic for handling settings requests, using `SettingsService`.

 #### Services (`server/services/`)

 *   `repositoryService.js`: Core logic for Git operations (cloning, validation, log generation) and repository data management.
 *   `projectService.js`: Core logic for creating, updating, deleting, and retrieving project data.
 *   `renderService.js`: Manages the entire Gource rendering pipeline, including log combination, Gource execution via `child_process`, status updates, and interaction with `FFmpegService`.
+Updated to use a consistent export path configuration.
 *   `ffmpegService.js`: Handles video post-processing using FFmpeg (adding audio, titles, effects, generating previews).
+Updated to use a consistent export path configuration.
 *   `gourceConfigService.js`: Manages the retrieval and creation of Gource render profiles stored in the database.
 *   `settingsService.js`: Manages loading, saving, and validating application settings (GitHub token, default profile ID).